 Before we begin, the first thing to do is to purchase a couple of beacons.
 Long-range beacons will work best for this campaign since we are targeting customers outside the restaurant.
 Once you have your beacons, add its details to the Beaconstac dashboard.
 Details of the beacon include UUID, major and minor numbers as shown in the screen below.
 You can also name the beacons for easy identification.
 For the purpose of this campaign, I’ve named the beacon as ‘Repeat Customers’ since the beacon is being used to reward them.
 Once you have added the beacon details, they are ready to be installed.

 For this campaign, I suggest placing them near the entrance of the restaurant since our goal is to target patrons passing by the restaurant.

 Next, we’ll create a card that users will see on their device.
 Cards are basically creatives that show up as a notification on the user’s mobile phone when certain conditions are met.
 Beaconstac offers several types of cards such as Summary, Photo, Media, etc. (We’ll get into the possibilities that it opens up in a subsequent post.)
 I’m creating a Summary card titled ‘15% off Bill Amount’ for this campaign.

 After this, all we have to do is create a rule for the beacon placed near the entrance so that it triggers the offer when a customer is in its proximity for 10 seconds or more.

 Step 4: Create Custom Attributes

-Next, we need to add a custom attribute which will determine which users will qualify to receive this offer.
-Custom attributes can be used to filter users based on criteria such as number of visits, previous purchase history, etc.
+Next, we need to add a custom attribute that will determine which users will qualify to receive this offer.
+Custom attributes can be used to filter users based on criteria such as the number of visits, previous purchase history, etc.